 I’m not saying those statements aren’t true, but when you’re looking for a career you have to look at the job and what it entails.
-Traveling is not your job- it’s only part of your; 401k audits and inventory counts are your job.
+Traveling is not your job- it’s only part of it 401k audits and inventory counts are your jobs.

 Ready to dive into it?
 Here is what you need to know about a career in public accounting:

 Know the Difference Between Private and Public Accounting

 When you think of accounting, what do you think of?
 People sitting at their desks, crunching numbers for the same company every month?